frontendlane/responsify.dev/README.md

 ## Todos

+-   removed `pnpm run zip &&` from build script to make it deployable on cloudflare pages

 -   either replace breakpoint or smooth out the transition...
 -   readme.md should also include the version of the project (ideally the same as in package.json)

 -   meta tags
 -   favicon